mcgnly/DeveloperDocumentation/CSharp/Reference.md

 1. Programatically exposing the relayr API.
 This is achieved through the HttpManager class.
 2. Allowing applications to subscribe to the streams of data published by sensor modules and other connected devices.
 The Transmitter and Device classes handle this functionality.
 You will need security strings obtained through the HttpManager to subscribe to data topics.

+To include the C# library simply download it from our [C# Github repository ](https://github.com/relayr/csharp-sdk) and add it as a project to your own C# project.

 ### Importing NuGet Libraries

 Before you can build a project including the C# SDK, you'll need to import two libraries via the [NuGet](https://www.nuget.org/) package manager in Visual Studio.